 We know you are looking for the very best, competitively priced travel experience and The Travel Specialists team are dedicated to delivering exactly that.
 Each destination under The Travel Specialists umbrella, is headed by a specialist with at least 10 years of experience in that destination.
 You can expect that their knowledge and expertise are second to none.

-We have built a reputation over the years for offering the best in travel to Africa, South America, Antarctica, India and Croatia.
+We have built a reputation over the years for offering the best in travel to Africa, South America, Antarctica and India.